slackner/libtvg/docs/pytvg.md

 entity_sen: Name of the entity sen key.
 entity_ent: Name(s) of the entity ent key, e.g., attr1;attr2;attr3.

+use_pool: Use a connection pool to access MongoDB.
+use_objectids: Use MongoDB ObjectIDs to identify articles.
 load_nodes: Load node attributes.

 max_distance: Maximum distance of mentions.

-use_pool: Use a connection pool to access MongoDB.